hsherl/hsherl.github.io/content/teaching/supervisions/_index.md

 - It should be **at most 2,500 words**.
 - It should be emailed to *hrs53* at *cam.ac.uk* as a **pdf** typeset in **EB Garamond** with **line height 1.5**, **justified margins**, **font-size 12**, and **wide margins** with space for comments.[^1]

 The most important rule for writing philosophy papers is ***omit or explain***.
 That means that everything that goes into the paper should (a) help to answer the titular question or prompt and (b) be explained in the text.
 If it does not do *both* (a) and (b) it should be omitted.

 Beyond that, the paper should

 - explain and frame what the question is getting at (in the introduction),
 - outline how the essay plans to answer the question (in the introduction),
-- make it clear to the reader what you are trying to do (*signpost*),
+- clarify the aim of each section (that is, 'signpost'),
 - explain all technical vocabulary,
+- explain all quotations,
+- explain all referenced views,
-- use the same words for the same things throughout,
+- use the same words for the same things throughout (avoid the thesaurus),
 - use the standard (dictionary) meanings for all words,
 - justify significant claims,
 - use easy-to-understand, concrete examples to illustrate abstract ideas,
 - demonstrate familiary with the primary readings,
 - consider and evaluate at least one central argument in depth, and
 - consider and evaluate at least one objection to that argument.

-The last point is perhaps the most important.
-The student must demonstrate both *that* and *how* what they say in the essay goes towards answering the essay question.
-They should treat the marker as if they were a peer who is studying a different course and needs to have everything explained from scratch.
-Extraneous parts count against the essay, even if they are interesting in their own right.
-Even a publishable argument will not lead to a good grade if it does not answer the question under discussion.

 Some useful resources are